-The overlap between wellness tourism and medical tourism occurs around activities toward the middle of the health continuum, such as thallasotherapy, thermal baths, health resorts, sanatoria, medical spas, DNA testing, and executive checkups - activities that can be both preventive and curative.
+The overlap between wellness tourism and medical

+of the health continuum, such as thallasotherapy, thermal baths, health resorts, sanatoria, medical spas, DNA testing, and executive checkups - activities that can be both preventive and curative.

 As the conventional medical industry increasingly turns toward preventive, alternative, and traditional approaches in order to deliver more effective care and improve costs - and as the scientific evidence base for alternative and wellness-oriented therapies grows - the lines between medical tourism and wellness tourism will in some instances blur.